 When ego thus holds back, our holy spirit thankfully finds ways to subsequently use ego to serve the spiritual goal of an utterly amazing mind-boggling fullness of life.
 So when our ego does speak, let's be like Jesus in the stained glass depiction shown above and answer: "Calm yourself!
 Be at peace!
 I'm focusing on God!"

-Each month our Holy Spirit gives a message of prophetic revelation which helps individuals open spiritually and understand Jesus' teaching.
+Each month our Holy Spirit gives a message which helps individuals open spiritually and understand Jesus' teaching.

-> If you would like to be alerted when these messages are published please "friend" Brian Eenigenburg on Facebook.
+If you would like to be alerted when these messages are published please "friend" Brian Eenigenburg on Facebook.
 You'll not only be able to read interesting articles, but also reply and comment.
 Fun!

 "...nor will people say, 'Here it is,' or 'There it is,' because the kingdom of God is within you.
 (Luke 17:21)

 Click below for more information on A Course in Miracles Light Sessions:

 Holy Instant Christian Fellowship in Salt Lake City